opencv/opencv/doc/js_tutorials/js_gui/js_image_display/js_image_display.markdown

 @endcode

 In addition, OpenCV.js implements image read and show using the above method.
-You can use cv.imread and cv.imshow to read image from html canvas and display it.
+You can use cv.imread and cv.imshow to read an image from html canvas or img element and display it.
 @code{.js}
 // imageSource should be canvas element or id, or img element or id. let img = cv.imread(imageSource);